natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F4U-1A.md

 * Great top speed for its rank
 * Good high-speed manoeuvrability
 * Powerful armament with high ammo count
-* Can mount bombs for use against ground targets
+* Can mount bombs for use against ground targets and bases
 * M2 guns can penetrate pillboxes with AP bullets
 * Decently strong; can take a few hits
 * Great diving characteristics